fonbnk/top-up-api-documentation/README.md

 1. Generate a timestamp (Epoch Unix Timestamp)
 2. Convert the request body to a JSON string and get the MD5 hash of it
 3. Convert the body MD5 hash to base64
-4. Concatenate the converted body MD5 hash, timestamp and the endpoint that called `{bodyMD5Hash}:{timestamp}:{endpoint}`
+4. Concatenate the converted body MD5 hash, timestamp and the endpoint that is called `{bodyMD5Hash}:{timestamp}:{endpoint}`
 5. Decode the base64 encoded clientSecret
 6. Compute the SHA256 hash of the concatenated string.
 Use decoded clientSecret as a key.
 Convert the result to base64
-7. Add the clientId, signature and timestamp to HTTP headers
+7. Add the clientId, signature, and timestamp to HTTP headers

 The following pseudocode example demonstrates and explains how to sign a request
 ```